romdalf/accelerating-kubernetes-onboarding/storyline.md

 including storage and backup solutions for BCP                          10min

     Q&A - Presenting a traditional CRM deployed on 2 VMs
+    - What is a lift and shift?
-    - What is the difference between a lift and shift version refactoring?
+    - What are the options for a lift and shift?
+    - Other options are refactoring and modernization.
+What are the differences?
     - How can an organization make a decision regarding one or the other?
     - If a lift and shift is done, is it forever?
-    - Would you consider doing a lift and shift using kubvirt?

 Presenting a microservice version to migrate the CRMs
 - drupal + postgresql
 -- 5 sites in one instance becomes 5 drupal workloads -- 5 DBs in one instance become 5 postgresql workloads
-including deployment strategies                                         5min

-    Q&A - Presenting a microservice version to migrate the CRMs
-    - Considering the current setup, why would it be better to split the sites into dedicated workload?
-    - What not splitting the sites in dedicated workload have an impact?
-    - What is the concept of deployment strategies?
-Why should we care?

 including DevOps practices like IaC and GitOps                          10min
     Q&A - DevOps practices
     - There is a lot of buzz around Agile and DevOps.
 Can a non Agile organization benefit of Kubernetes?
     - Starting with the basics, IaC and GitOps are almost mandatory, why?
     - What are the benefits of using such practices?

+including deployment strategies                                         5min
+    Q&A - Presenting a microservice version to migrate the CRMs
+    - Why Kubernetes?
+    - Considering the current setup, why would it be better to split the sites into dedicated workload?
+    - What not splitting the sites in dedicated workload would have an impact?
+    - What is the concept of deployment strategies?
+    - Why should we care?

 Presenting persistent data challenges due to k8s design
 - storage type (block, file, object)